Gi-lo/Gi-lo.github.io/_posts/2015-06-07-spock-ahoi.md

 **That's it?**

 Of course not!
 This post aims to provide only a small glance over the possibilities of the Spock Framework.
 For more goodness take a look at the [excellent documentation](http://spockframework.github.io/spock/docs/1.0/index.html).
 There you may find features that will blow your mind!
 Easy *Stubbing*, *Mocking* and *the amazing output of a failing test* are just a few worth mentioning.
 I might add another post describing some of the nicest gems in Spock.
 Let me know if you're interested.
-Meanwhile you can take a look at the tests of my [MVVM example project](https://github.com/rheinfabrik/android-mvvm-example/tree/master/MVVM-Example/app/src/androidTest/groovy).
+Meanwhile you can take a look at the tests of my [MVVM sample application](https://github.com/rheinfabrik/android-mvvm-example/tree/master/MVVM-Example/app/src/androidTest/groovy) or [Heimdall](https://github.com/rheinfabrik/Heimdall.droid).

 **So how to get it?**